HomeReviewsConsensus

 Search engine for scientific evidence

+Consensus scored 40/100 in our testing.
 Consensus fills the gap between Google Scholar (hard to use) and Perplexity (not citation-precise).
 For health and science content where accuracy matters, it's become part of our standard research stack.
+Our verdict: Best for Science-Backed Content.

 OVERALL SCORE